galaxyproject/training-material/topics/metagenomics/tutorials/taxonomic-profiling/tutorial.md

 {% snippet topics/metagenomics/faqs/kraken.md %}

-For this tutorial, we will use the Standard (archaea, bacteria, viral, plasmid, human, UniVec_Core) plus protozoa & fungi database, which means:
+For this tutorial, we will use the PlusPF database which contains the Standard (archaea, bacteria, viral, plasmid, human, UniVec_Core), protozoa and fungi data.

+> <details-title>What is in the PlusPF database</details-title>
+>
+> Database | Origin
+> --- | ---
-- archaea: RefSeq complete archaeal genomes/proteins
+> Archaea | RefSeq complete archaeal genomes/proteins
-- bacteria: RefSeq complete bacterial genomes/proteins
+> Bacteria | RefSeq complete bacterial genomes/proteins
-- plasmid: RefSeq plasmid nucleotide/protein sequences
+> Plasmid | RefSeq plasmid nucleotide/protein sequences
-- viral: RefSeq complete viral genomes/proteins
+> Viral | RefSeq complete viral genomes/proteins
-- human: GRCh38 human genome/proteins
+> Human | GRCh38 human genome/proteins
-- fungi: RefSeq complete fungal genomes/proteins
+> Fungi | RefSeq complete fungal genomes/proteins
-- plant: RefSeq complete plant genomes/proteins
+> Plant | RefSeq complete plant genomes/proteins
-- protozoa: RefSeq complete protozoan genomes/proteins
+> Protozoa | RefSeq complete protozoan genomes/proteins
-- UniVec_Core: A subset of UniVec, NCBI-supplied database of vector, adapter, linker, and primer sequences that may be contaminating sequencing projects and/or assemblies, chosen to minimize false positive hits to the vector database
+> UniVec_Core | A subset of UniVec, NCBI-supplied database of vector, adapter, linker, and primer sequences that may be contaminating sequencing projects and/or assemblies, chosen to minimize false positive hits to the vector database
+>
+> The databases have been prepared for Kraken2 by Ben Leagmead and [details can found on his page](https://benlangmead.github.io/aws-indexes/k2).
+{: .details}

 > <hands-on-title>Assign taxonomic labels with Kraken2</hands-on-title>
 >